top of page

 e) Hate it.

-We will then ask: “Can you imagine politicians enacting the parts you most like?”
-(In the past, nearly everyone has answered “no.”)
+We will then ask: “Can you imagine any Congress and Administration enacting the parts you most like?”
+(From June 2024 to mid-March 2025, nearly everyone has answered “no.”)

 Then “To get the parts you see as critical, could you accept the parts you would otherwise oppose?”
 (Based on the pattern thus far, we expect 75 to 90 percent to say “yes.”)

-The rest of the workshop will consist of the people saying yes negotiating with those saying no to find out what the latter need to get on board -- without losing any yes’s.
+The rest of the workshop will consist of the people saying yes negotiating with those saying no. The purpose: explore what changes would induce the no’s to get on board — without losing any yes’s.

-We will incorporate that feedback into future iterations of the Framework, so that we can tell political leaders:
+We will incorporate that feedback into the evolving Framework, so that we can tell political leaders:

 This represents the voice and will of the American people.
 If you want them to believe you’re acting in their interests, this is a better roadmap than any other.